What Vaccines Do Adults Need to Prevent Illnesses?

 Be your own advocate

-Dr. Yale advises patients to be their own vaccination advocates.
-Your primary care physician can remind you to get your routine vaccines, but “I always recommend that patients be their own health advocate no matter what,” he says.
+Your primary care physician can remind you to get your routine vaccines, but “I always recommend that patients be their own health advocate no matter what,” Dr. Yale says.

-Because people can get vaccines outside of their doctor’s office — at local pharmacies or clinics, for example — records can fall through the cracks.
+Because people can get vaccines outside of their doctor’s office, records can fall through the cracks.
 “Keep your own vaccination card or record in a file folder that you can review with your doctor on a regular basis.”